Explaining Neural Scaling Laws

-For a large variety of models and datasets, neural network performance has been empirically observed to scale as a power-law with model size and dataset size~\citep{hestness2017deep, kaplan2020scaling, rosenfeld2020a, henighan2020scaling}.
-We would like to understand why these power laws emerge, and what features of the data and models determine the values of the power-law exponents.
-Since these exponents determine how quickly performance improves with more data and larger models, they are of great importance when considering whether to scale up existing models.
+For a large variety of models and datasets, neural network performance has been empirically observed to scale as a power law with model size and dataset size~\citep{hestness2017deep, kaplan2020scaling, rosenfeld2020a, henighan2020scaling}.
+These exponents determine how quickly performance, as measured by the population loss, improves with more data and larger models.
+We would like to understand why these power laws emerge.
+For example, what features of the data and models determine the values of the power-law exponents?
+Is there a taxonomy behind scaling regimes, where regimes are governed by different underlying mechanisms?
+Are dataset and model size scaling exponents related in any way?
+And finally, which aspects of scaling behavior might exhibit universal signatures, and which aspects are strongly dependent on the ``microscopic" aspects of the problem?
+A theoretically and empirically-grounded understanding of these questions could provide guidance for machine learning in the modern era of large models and training data.

-In this work, we present a theoretical framework for explaining scaling laws in trained neural networks.
+In this work, we present a theoretical framework for understanding scaling laws in trained deep neural networks.
 We identify four related scaling regimes with respect to the number of model parameters $P$ and the dataset size $D$.
-With respect to each of $D$, $P$, there is both a \emph{resolution-limited} regime and a \emph{variance-limited} regime.
+With respect to each of $D$, $P$, we define both a \emph{variance-limited} regime and a \emph{resolution-limited} regime.